Skip to main content

 To drive independently and keep full control, you should be able to:

-• plan ahead, so you do not have to make any late decisions
+• plan ahead so you do not need to make late decisions

-• be able to follow sat nav directions and traffic signs
+• follow sat nav directions or traffic signs calmly and confidently

 • use the mirrors – signal – manoeuvre (MSM) and position – speed – look (PSL) routines